alej-suescun/my-route-safe/README.md

 * Alejandro _"ASDgaming"_ Suescún Dueñas

 App logo created by:
-* Diego Nicolas Martinez Tovar
+* Diego Nicolás Martínez Tovar

 My Route Safe: An Application For Tracking School Routes For Parents And Drivers